 - Funniest line in Chobits is said by Chi: "Pervert!
 Hideki is a pervert!"
 In one translation, that line (mostly, being reassigned to Hideki compels her to call him "my master") is also given to Sumomo/Plum.

 - Ren from DearS can tell when she's arousing her master.
 (And, of course, she's completely ready to hop in bed with him.)

 - Future GPX Cyber Formula: Even though Asurada doesn't really know or care of any love-related conflict around Hayato, Asuka, and Randoll, he still detects his partner's heart rate increasing by 1.2 times and demands to know what a kiss is.

-- In Uchuu Kyoudai, JAXA staff notice that Mutta's heartrate increases whhile interacting with Serika.
+- In Space Brothers, JAXA staff notice that Mutta's heartrate increases while interacting with Serika.
 Hoshika, knowing what's causing it, tells them to ignore it.

-- From Ms. Marvel; "I analyze your every word, identifying subconscious speech patterns that betray your poorly hidden lust for my rock-hard robot body." — Aaron Stack, the ☠☠☠☠-ing Machine Man.
+- Ms. Marvel (2006) #18: "I analyze your every word, identifying subconscious speech patterns that betray your poorly hidden lust for my rock-hard robot body." — Aaron Stack, the Machine Man, post-Nextwave.